nineflowAmin/daniel-kereama.github.io/_posts/2025-12-11-lattice-at-dawn.md

 ---

 ## Merge-or-Mount (What the Animation Shows)
-Story: A memory shard drifts over the landscape; it either joins an existing glow or becomes a new star with stretching edges.
+Story signal: A memory shard drifts over the landscape; it either joins an existing glow or becomes a new star with stretching edges.

 Technical (core excerpt from `_layouts/wisdom_lattice.ts`):